PowerShell/SecretStore/Docs/DesignDoc.md

 ### Scope

-SecretStore was intended to be configurable and work in both user and machine wide scopes.
+SecretStore is intended to be configurable and work in both user and machine wide scopes.
 However, the current implementation supports only `CurrentUser` scope.

 ### File permissions

-On Windows platforms, file permissions are determined by an access control list on the containing directory, which restricts all access of the contents to the owning user.
+On Windows platforms, file permissions are determined by an access control list applied to the containing directory, which restricts all access of the contents to the owning user.

 For Non-Windows platforms, file permissions are set to the owning user only.